Concrete Scanning

 Ground penetrating radar is a highly efficient and fast method of scanning.
 GPR is very versatile as it can do anything from determining the slab thickness in an entire warehouse or pinpointing rebar for a core drilling location.

 GPRS typically uses a 2-foot by 2-foot layout for core drilling locations.
 Generally, scanning and marking a location of this size takes about 10 minutes.
+This saves precious time for other important matters, while also providing exceptionally accurate data, increasing safety and decreasing the likelihood of disaster.

 Equipment Limitations